evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ### Driving Automation

-The Tesla Model S Plaid offers [driving automation on level 2 or 3](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Tesla Model S Standard Range offers [driving automation on level 2 or 3](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the Basic Autopilot  level 2 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)